yuioiau/create-t3-turbo-supabase/README.md

 # Push the Drizzle schema to your database (w/ drizzle-kit push)
 pnpm db:push

-# Or use migrations (w/ drizzle-kit generate and the migrate script)
+# Or use migrations (w/ drizzle-kit generate and drizzle-kit migrate)
 pnpm db:generate
 pnpm db:migrate
 ```